co3k/chef-pyenv/README.md

 ### system

-Installs the pyenv codebase system-wide (that is, into `/usr/local/rbenv`) and installs Pythons driven off attribute metadata.
+Installs the pyenv codebase system-wide (that is, into `/usr/local/pyenv`) and installs Pythons driven off attribute metadata.
 This recipe includes *default* and *system_install*.

-Use this recipe by itself if you want rbenv installed system-wide with rubies installed.
+Use this recipe by itself if you want pyenv installed system-wide with rubies installed.

 ### user_install